 When does a Kid Need to Start Playing Baseball to Keep up with Peers?

 Baseball does not help you become physically fit.
-I say that as a parent of a kid who has played organized baseball for 7 years straight since the age of 5, but no other organized sports.
+I say that as a parent of a kid who has played organized baseball for 7 years straight since the age of 5, but no other organized sports (until he took up winter basketball at the age of 11).

 Yes, coaches work with kids on base running, and perhaps players run a lap or two at the beginning of practice.
 But by and large, you don’t get in shape by playing baseball.
 This is why most high school baseball programs insist that players spend 10-20 hours/week on physical conditioning outside of baseball practices.
 High school coaches also encourage players to participate in other sports besides baseball to promote more balanced physical development.
 Multi-sport participation is good at young ages as well, rotating to a different sport each season.